Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: System Model and Problem formulation

 In practice, packets arrive randomly at the transmitter and stored provisionally in a buffer before transmission to the receiver.
 Following the recommendation of the 3rd generation partnership project (3GPP), we model the packet arrival process as a Poisson process \cite{Passion}.
-Specifically, the number of packets arriving at the buffer \( k \) during time slot \( t \), denoted by \( \ell_k[t] \), follows the probability density function
+Specifically, the number of packets arriving at buffer \( k \) during time slot \( t \), denoted by \( \ell_k[t] \), follows the probability density function

-where $\lambda_k$ is the average packet arrival rate of the user $k$.
-The number of packets that can be theoretically transmitted from the buffer \(k\) to the user \(k\) in the time slot \(t\) is denoted as \(D_k[t]\) given by
+where $\lambda_k$ is the average packet arrival rate of user $k$.
+The number of packets that can be theoretically transmitted from the buffer \(k\) to user \(k\) in time slot \(t\) is denoted as \(D_k[t]\) given by

 where $\lfloor \cdot \rfloor$ is the floor operation and $L$ is the number of bits contained in a packet.
-However, the number of packets that are eventually delivered during slot $t$, denoted by $\Xi_k\left[t\right]$, is bounded by the number of accumulated packets in the buffer k, as given by
+However, the number of packets that are eventually delivered during time slot $t$, denoted by $\Xi_k\left[t\right]$, is bounded by the number of accumulated packets in buffer $k$, as given by

-where $q_k\left[t\right]$ denotes the number of backlogged packets in the buffer $k$ at the beginning of time slot $t$.
-Thus, the queue in the buffer $k$ updates according to
+where $q_k\left[t\right]$ denotes the number of backlogged packets in buffer $k$ at the beginning of time slot $t$.
+Thus, the queue in the buffer $k$ is updated according to